How to train for the Everest Base Camp Trek

 How Fit Do You Need to Be for Everest Base Camp?

-Fitness levels are essential in determining the level of satisfaction one is likely to have while trekking to Everest base camp.
+Fitness levels are essential in determining the satisfaction one is likely to have while trekking to Everest Base Camp.
 The trek, however, does not require technical climbing but physical fitness.

 Now, let us start with the critical components of fitness and look at how fit you ought to be to prepare for Everest Base Camp: